paviVeloz13/paviVeloz13.github.io/README.md

 # Pavel's first portfolio website

 ### Education
-Bachelor of Arts in Japanese
+University of California, Davis, Bachelor of Arts in Japanese (2018-2024)

-University of California, Davis, 2024 Class
+Doshisha University (2022 - 2023) sponsored by the Japanese Government (MEXT) Scholarship for Japanese Studies

-Doshisha University (2022 - 2023) sponsored by the Japanese Government (MEXT) Scholarship for Japanese Studies Yonsei University (June 26th- Aug 7th, 2024) sponsored by UCEAP and Benjamin A. Gilman International Scholarship
+Yonsei University (June 26th- Aug 7th, 2024) sponsored by UCEAP and Benjamin A. Gilman International Scholarship

 ### Pavel's reading club パビが読み、好む文章